Zero Emission Vehicle Infrastructure Program – Before you apply

 - The project must meet the following technology eligibility criteria:

-- Be certified for use in Canada (e.g. CSA, UL, Interlink) and be commercially available.
+- Be certified for use in Canada (e.g. CSA, ULC, UL, Interlink) and be commercially available.

-- Include a minimum of 20 charging connectors of the following types:
+- Include one or more charging connectors of the following types:

 - SAE J1772 standard (Level 2 (208/240 V)